ThomasAribart/dev-to-articles/blog-posts/dynamodb-toolbox-v1-beta/dynamodb-toolbox-v1-beta.md

 An important change from previous versions is that the `EntityV2` schema is validated against the `TableV2`, both in types and at runtime.
 There are two ways of matching the table schema:

-- The simplest one is to have an entity schema that **already matches the table schema** (see ["Designing Entity Schemas"](#designing-entity-schemas)).
+- The simplest one is to have an entity schema that **already matches the table schema** (see ["Designing Entity schemas"](#designing-entity-schemas)).
 The Entity is then considered valid and no other argument is required:

 ```tsx
 const pokemonEntity = new EntityV2({